An Atlas of MUSE Observations towards Twelve Massive Lensing Clusters: Mass models

 For each cluster, we include a small number of cluster-scale dPIE profiles (up to three) to account for the smooth large-scale components of the mass distribution.
 Additionally, we assign individual dPIE potentials to each cluster member, which represent the galaxy-scale substructure.
 We fix the cut radius of cluster-scale mass components to 1 Mpc (e.g. \citealt{2007ApJ...668..643L}), as it is generally unconstrained by strong lensing, but allow the other parameters to vary freely in the fit.

-Cluster members used as galaxy-scale potentials are selected through the red sequence of elliptical galaxies, which is well-identified in a color-magnitude diagram based on the {\it HST} photometry.
-More details on this selection are provided in, e.g., \citet{2014MNRAS.444..268R} for the FF clusters.
-For the newest lens models and most recent {\it HST} observations, we make use of the F606W-F814W vs F160W color-magnitude diagram to select cluster members down to 0.01 L$^*$, where L$^*$ is the characteristic luminosity at the cluster redshift based on the luminosity function from \citet{2006ApJ...650L..99L}.
+Cluster members used as galaxy-scale potentials are selected through the red sequence of elliptical galaxies, which is well-identified in a colour-magnitude diagram based on the {\it HST} photometry.
+More details on this selection are provided in, for instance, \citet{2014MNRAS.444..268R} for the FF clusters.
+For the newest lens models and most recent {\it HST} observations, we make use of the F606W-F814W vs F160W colour-magnitude diagram to select cluster members down to 0.01 L$^*$, where L$^*$ is the characteristic luminosity at the cluster redshift based on the luminosity function from \citet{2006ApJ...650L..99L}.
 As a further refinement to this process, we cross-check the selected members with existing redshifts in our MUSE spectroscopic catalogue.

 To reduce the number of free parameters in the model, we assume that the shape parameters ($x_c,y_c,e,\theta$) of the galaxy-scale potentials follow the shape of their light distribution, and use the following scaling relations on the dPIE parameters with respect to their luminosity $L$: